Vacancy-assisted superfluid drag: Model

 where $a_{i\sigma},a_{i\tau}$ are the bosonic annihilation for spin species $\sigma,\tau=\uparrow,\downarrow$ on site $i$, $n_{i\sigma}=a^\dagger_{i\sigma}a_{i\sigma}${ , and $\mu$ is the chemical potential}.
 Note that Eq.~(\ref{eq:ham_bh}) has an ${\rm SU}(2)$ spin symmetry: the Hamiltonian is invariant under rotations $U_s$ that mix the spin species.
 One might also consider models that break this symmetry, e.g. if the inter-species interaction strength differs from the on-site interaction strength.
 This distinction is irrelevant in the strongly-interacting limit considered here.

 In the limit $t/U\to 0$, the interaction term can be replaced by a hard-core constraint, which can formally be treated as an operator identity, $ a_{i\sigma}a_{i\tau} =0$.
 For finite but small $t/U$, the leading-order correction to this hard-core model is a nearest-neighbor ferromagnetic Heisenberg interaction with coefficient $J=4t^2/U$.
-At unit-filling, this { typically} implies that the ground state is an XY ferromagnet{ , though} other magnetic orders can be found at unit filling if one breaks the ${\rm SU}(2)$ spin symmetry~\cite{Altman_2003}. { We will not include such superexchange terms in our modeling, restricting ourselves to the $t/U\to 0$ limit.
-At unit filling the ground state will be highly degenerate, but adding holes will break the degeneracy, leading to a ferromagnetic ground state.} { This phenomenon} is known as {\it kinetic magnetism}: the kinetic energy of itinerant holes is maximized { when the spin wavefunction is fully symmetric}~\cite{nagaoka1966}. { We parameterize the particle number by the density of vacancies, $x_v=1- n_\uparrow-n_\downarrow$.}
+At unit-filling, this { typically} implies that the ground state is { Mott insulator with XY ferromagnetic order} , though other magnetic orders can be found at unit filling if one breaks the ${\rm SU}(2)$ spin symmetry~\cite{Altman_2003}. { We will not include such superexchange terms in our modeling, restricting ourselves to the $t/U\to 0$ limit.
+At unit filling the ground state will be highly degenerate, but adding holes will break the degeneracy, leading to a ferromagnetic ground state.} { This phenomenon} is known as {\it kinetic magnetism}: the kinetic energy of itinerant holes is maximized { when the spin wavefunction is fully symmetric}~\cite{nagaoka1966}. { Crucially, for $t/U\ll1$, this implies that the doped ground state will always be ferromagnetic, irrespective of the magnetic order at unit filling.} { We parameterize the particle number by the density of vacancies, $x_v=1- n_\uparrow-n_\downarrow$.}

-In this lattice model, it is natural to make the substitution $\hbar^2/m\to 2t$ in Eq.~(\ref{estiff}).
-The superfluid densities are then dimensionless.
+In this lattice model, it is natural to make the substitution $\hbar^2/m\to 2t{ a^2}$ in Eq.~(\ref{estiff}) { where $a$ is the lattice spacing.
+We also work in units where $a=1$.} { In doing so, the superfluid densities become dimensionless numbers.}